conradakunga/Blog/_posts/2022-01-17-coding-is-easy-any-monkey-can-do-it-software-is-very-hard.md

 >
 > Disappointed"

-So in a panic you write to some of these customers to find out what the problem is, as you're sure the component is working perfectly.
+So, in a panic, you write to some of these customers to find out what the problem is, as you're sure the component is working perfectly.

 Well, it is, but it also isn't.

-After a few days of irate email you narrow down the problem.
+After a few days of irate emails, you narrow down the problem.

 14 April, 2022 is written differently across countries.